hyaliyun/Google-Docs/website/learn/throw/index.md

 ### Throwing a user-defined error

-This example defines a function that throws a {{jsxref("TypeError")}} if the input is not of the expected type.
+This example defines a function that throws a  if the input is not of the expected type.

 ```js
 function isNumeric(x) {